-Staff will be available online to answer any questions you have about studying at the University and you can also contact email@example.com at any time to ask questions.
+Staff are available online to answer any questions you have about studying at the University and you can also contact email@example.com at any time to ask questions.

-We're really looking forward to welcoming you to Heriot-Watt in September.
+We're really looking forward to welcoming you to Heriot-Watt.
 Please keep checking the website for regular updates on our learning and teaching activities.

 Widening Participation: What support is available to students during this time?